Father Figure: How to Be a Feminist Dad

 Tax included.
 Shipping calculated at checkout.

-Please note, this product is unavailable for Next Day Shipping, and please allow a little extra time for processing, thank you.
+Special order book: This item is unavailable for Priority Delivery, and please allow a little extra time before dispatch of your order, thank you.

 From Sesame Workshop senior fellow and digital-age parenting expert Jordan Shapiro, a thoughtful and long-overdue exploration on fatherhood and masculinity in the 21st century.